Close

 Internally, each apartment has been carefully planned to prioritise space, light, and livability.

-Steel mesh is used throughout the project for both functional and aesthetic purposes, serving as balustrading, screening, and a support structure for planting.
-Originally explored in earlier projects as a method to control sightlines and comply with overlooking standards, the mesh is here applied at a much larger scale.
+Steel mesh is used throughout the project for both functional and visual purposes, serving as balustrading, screening, and a support structure for planting.
+Originally explored in earlier projects as a method to control sightlines and comply with overlooking standards, the mesh here is applied at a much larger scale.
 It also functions as a planting medium, enabling vines to climb and soften the architectural form over time.

 The landscape design integrates generous private outdoor areas, including garden beds, pathways, canopy trees, and a large central lawn that captures northern light, creating a sanctuary-like environment for residents.
+Further moments of material relief are introduced through handcrafted timber doors at ground level, adding warmth and tactility.

 The outcome is a series of thoughtfully proportioned apartments tailored to a range of living styles in one of Melbourne's most eclectic suburbs.